Bachelor of Social Work

 Program Requirements for Admissions

-General Information on Admission Criteria
+General Information on Admission Criteria:

 Students may declare Social Work as their major at any time following admission to the University; however, declaration of the social work major does not guarantee admission into the BSW program.
 Generally, first- and second-year Social Work Majors complete general education requirements and lower-division social work courses.